MSeal/clerx/README.md

 ### `intervalBackoff(backoff: number): Observable<number>`

-Creates an Observable that emits sequential numbers in an exponentially increasing interval of time.
+Creates an Observable that emits sequential numbers in an exponentially increasing interval of time. `backoff` is the starting time interval, in milliseconds, and will exponentially increase with each event.

-**exponentially increase delay starting at a one second interval**
+**Example: Exponentially increase delay starting at a one second interval**

+The marble diagram illustrates the exponentially growing duration between events.

 ```
 > intervalBackoff(1000)